New Tax Law: Lies, Truths, and What Changes for Nigerian Workers from January 2026

 That message shocks her.

 Helen earns N70,000 a month, less than N1 million a year.
-Under the new law, people like her fall below the income tax threshold.
+Under the new law, people like her fall below the income tax threshold and will not be taxed.

 The new Tax Reform Act was signed into law by President Bola Tinubu in June 2025.
 It consists of four major legislations: the Nigerian Tax Act, the Nigerian Tax Administration Act, the Nigerian Revenue Service Establishment Act, and the Joint Revenue Board Establishment Act.